chiiya/shion/README.md

   <a href="https://codeclimate.com/github/chiiya/shion/maintainability"><img src="https://api.codeclimate.com/v1/badges/63590547bf0f138bae58/maintainability" /></a>
 </p>

-The goal of this project is to create a simple to use, opinionated API around image-min to optimize your image files, that can be called as a node script in your build process.
+The goal of this project is to create a simple-to-use, opinionated API around image-min to optimize your image files, that can be called as a node script in your build process.
 See below for an example.

 #### Features